Faculty and Staff

 Professor of Biology

 Dr. Jaramillo is a neurobiologist interested in sensory systems.
 His work focuses on the hair cell, the mechanosensory receptor of the auditory, vestibular, and lateral line systems.
 Current research interests include the study of mechanoelectrical transduction, molecular motors in the hair cell, the role of noise in sensory processing, and the physiology of synaptic transmission.
-He teaches Neurobiology, Cell Biology, and part of Introductory Biology.
+He teaches Cell Biology, Neurobiology, and Human Physiology.

 Assistant to Pre-Health Advisor